Cura Per Profundum — Healing Through Depth

 Life Turns Inward

-Depth-based work begins by attuning to what lies beneath symptoms and listening for where recurring themes, emotions, or impasses are pointing.
+Depth-based work begins by focusing on what lies beneath symptoms and seeing where recurring themes, emotions, or impasses are pointing.

 Symptoms can show up as: